ci1xgk/Fellowship_Webpage/metrics.md

 ![Image](/Figures/metrics1.PNG)

 where Am is the modeled inundated area and Ab in the benchmark inundated area.
 H ranges from 0 to 1, with a score of 1 indicating that all wet cells in the benchmark data are wet in the model data.
+In fact, this measure examines the model’s tendency toward underprediction of the flood hazard.

 The **False Alarm Ratio (F)** is a measure of model overprediction (i.e., ‘‘false alarms’’):

 ![Image](/Figures/metrics2.PNG)